 It’s 1988.
 Thatcher’s government have just passed a law that stereotypes lesbians and gays as paedophiles, recruiting children for their ‘deviant’ lifestyles.
 Female PE teachers are prime targets for homophobic accusations, and as a result, JEAN is forced to lead a double life.
-During the week she’s a respected member of staff - on the weekend she slips anonymously into Newcastle’s burgeoning gay scene.
-But when a new student arrives and threatens to expose her, Jean is pushed to extreme lengths to maintain her job and her sanity.
+During the week she’s a respected member of staff; on the weekend she slips surreptitiously into Newcastle’s gay scene with her girlfriend Viv.
+But when she’s confronted by one of her students in a lesbian bar, Jean is pushed to extreme lengths to save her job and her sanity.

 Georgia Oakley (Writer/Director)